ruuffian/cis-3715/Lecture 5/Lecture.md

 ![% of Missing Values](images/missing_features.png)

 In a lot of situations, we would rather fill the missing data than remove a feature from analysis entirely.
 Two easy solutions are to fill in each missing datapoint with the mean or median of said feature.
+	Note if you're distribution is not a long-tailed distribution, the median and mean will be very similar so there isn't a big difference between the two.
+However, if your data is in fact long-tailed, the median is the most accurate representation of an "avg".